younggg96/frontend-prep-interview/BasicBQ/q2-interest.md

 What do you know about our company or product?

 Yeah!
-I know that OKX is one of the top global crypto exchanges, and you're also doing a lot in the Web3 space—like DeFi, NFTs, and wallets.
+I know that OKX is one of the top global crypto exchanges, and you're also doing a lot in the Web3 space.
 I really admire how you're building a fast, scalable platform for millions of users.
 As someone who cares about performance and frontend architecture, I find that super exciting.